lvela/nixos-config/ROS2_TurtleBot4_Setup_Summary.md

 ## 🎉 Setup Status: COMPLETE ✅

-Your ROS 2 Jazzy installation is now fully functional and ready for TurtleBot 4 development!
+Your ROS 2 Jazzy installation is fully functional with cross-system communication to TurtleBot 4!

 ## 📋 System Configuration